BD2KGenomics/cgcloud/core/README.rst

       """
       return [ FooBox ]

-   def commands():
+   def command_classes():
       """
-      Return a list of commands, each command being a concrete subclass of cgcloud.lib.util.Command.
+      Return a list of command classes, each class being a concrete subclass of cgcloud.lib.util.Command.
       """
       return [ FooCommand ]